leonkariukii/GOSA_Auto/README.md

-#  Gosa_Automation
+#  Gosa_Auto

-Gosa_Automation is a SaaS concept designed to help automotive garages manage their daily operations more efficiently.
+Gosa_Auto is a SaaS concept designed to help automotive garages manage their daily operations more efficiently.

 This project is a responsive landing page developed as part of my web development learning journey at ***Zindua Coding School***.